Exotic Flowers: By definition, exotic plants are plants that have been introduced to a region or ecosystem where they are foreign or non-native.

 Native to North America, the Ragweed is a type of plant species with rough hair (trichome) systems, and distinctive green flowers put up in small heads.

-- The Ragweed indigenous to North America is a type of plant introduced from Europe during the World War I. It is characterized by having both staminate and pistillate flowers which are white and purple respectively.
+- The Ragweed indigenous to North America is a plant introduced from Europe during World War I. It is characterized by staminate and pistillate flowers, which are white and purple, respectively.

 - The Ragweed pollen is an allergen that is airborne and thus can travel distances.